Social media explodes over GRV’s proposed prizemoney cuts

 GRV has long been criticised for holding the greyhound industry in the state to ransom, returning just over 39% of total industry revenue to participants, while the remaining 61% was spent at GRV’s discretion and their own administration and marketing costs.

-GRV are not transparent enough to ascertain exactly how that money is spent, but a quick look at the most recently published Annual Report shows just over $76 million in returns to participants in the financial year of 2023 (FY23).
+GRV annual reports are not transparent enough to ascertain exactly how that money is spent, but a quick look at the most recently published Annual Report shows just over $76 million in returns to participants in the financial year of 2023 (FY23).

 However, it is important to note that GRV includes many other measures other than prizemoney as a participant return.